hannutt/MsgBoard/README.md

 CAPTCHA

 When the user leaves a new message, the program asks for the result of a simple addition.
 The numbers are randomly between 1-10, and if the user gives a correct result, the save message button will change from disabled to enabled.
-This is done with the javascript math.random and input field onChange methods
+This is done with the javascript math.random, eval and input field onChange methods

 SQL SEARCHES

-You can search the database using the html interface. search options: Search by ID number, Search by message sending date and SQL %Like% query where you can search with your own keyword.
+You can search the database using the html interface. search options: Search by ID number, Search by message sending date, search by most liked and least liked posts and SQL %Like% query where you can search with your own keyword.
 You can select the option to use by clicking on the html checkbox.
 The check boxes are below the drop-down menu.

 The search component is the so-called unmanaged component so I use the useRef method to get the user input.
 The search result view is editable, you can hide unnecessary information using check boxes.
 By clicking on them, the state variable changes the hidden value of the html elements between true/false